BabyBoySnow/SnowVision/README.md

 + add new options alt-color to use in several places.
 + Remove the annoying help message from hepboat in ClearVision Support server
 + Remove annoying border around nitro for "most popular".
-+ Use radical status
++ Use radical status.
 + Move new message pill to the middle.
 + Remove some borders on stuff, use more shading.
 + Remove glow from wordmark.
-Change to "Winter Wonderland v1.3.1"
+Change to "Winter Wonderland v1.3.1".
 + Use snippet from [NyxIsBad](https://github.com/NyxIsBad) to make non nitro users look cool.
 + Use snippet to make pings stand out more and look cool.
-+ Changes the border on the spotify controls plugin for vencord
++ Changes the border on the spotify controls plugin for vencord.
++ Make a few buttons round.
 + Various changes and improvements, information not provided by developer.